NFL waiver wire pickups: Giants claim three defensive backs and a guard

 The New York Giants have claimed four players off of the waiver wire following yesterday’s cuts.

-The Giants have claimed G Jack Anderson, CB Justin Layne, CB Nick McCloud, and S Jason Pinnock.
+The Giants have claimed guard Jack Anderson, cornerback Justin Layne, cornerback Nick McCloud, and safety Jason Pinnock.
 The Giants were fifth in priority on the waiver wire, and it isn’t surprising that they used their position to reinforce their offensive line and secondary.
 The Giants’ interior offensive line depth has taken a serious hit thanks to injuries, and there are doubts as to the quality of their depth in the secondary after the preseason.

-Anderson was a seventh round pick (236th overall) by the Buffalo Bills in the 2021 NFL Draft.
+Anderson was a seventh-round pick (236th overall) by the Buffalo Bills in the 2021 NFL Draft.
 He was initially waived and signed to the Bills’ practice squad following the 2021 preseason, but was signed off of the Bills’ practice squad by the Philadelphia Eagles in September of that year.
-He spent most of the season on the Eagles’ practice squad, but briefly landed on their injured reserve in November.
+He spent most of the season on the Eagles’ active roster, but briefly landed on their injured reserve in November.

 Anderson is a big (6-foot-5, 315 pounds) guard from Texas Tech who has good strength and agility, as well as the versatility to back up the center position.
 He played a few snaps against the Giants last year and started at right guard (before moving to center after Brett Toth tore his ACL) for the Eagles against the Dallas Cowboys in Week 18.